mvcisback/SSLVC/report/report.md

 video frames and signals to extract one's face and speech by finding the best match between the signals and the corresponding Eigen values.
-This idea of unconstrained source separation has already been extensively investigated on video content analysis and sound recognitions in [8].
+This idea of unconstrained source separation has already been extensively investigated on video content analysis and sound recognition in [8].

 [^2]: The classification tool also supports averaging over a number of frames.

 [^3]: Functionally equivalent to a low pass filter

-[^4]: Mostly to keep the project tractable given the timeframe
+[^4]: Mostly to keep the project tractable given the time frame